 MONTY – HISTORY & DESCRIPTION:

-A professionally restored Teak & Mahogany river launch built by Morgan Giles of Teignmouth in 1949 to an Edwardian style design.
+A professionally restored Teak & Mahogany river launch built by Morgan Giles of Teignmouth in 1947 to an Edwardian style design for Frank Riseley of Holme Hurst, Torquay as a tender to his Morgan Giles 58ft motor-yacht MYRTILUS.
+Build number 554.
 Powered by a re-built 4hp Stuart Turner petrol engine.

 One of only a handful surviving of this type, one in the Falmouth Maritime Museum.